The Link Between Trauma and Hearing Loss

 The external ear (pinna or auricle) can be damaged by trauma or inflammation.
 This can occur from direct injury to the outer ear or head.
 It can also involve the insertion of foreign bodies in the ear canal (matchsticks, hairpins) that can cause damage to the skin in the ear canal or rupture the eardrum.

 Symptoms to look out for include noticeable hearing loss which will only arise if the entrance to the ear canal is obstructed or closed up preventing sound entry.
-A rupture to the eardrum or damage to the skin in the ear canal will be accompanied by pain and possibly bleeding.
+A rupture of the eardrum or damage to the skin in the ear canal will be accompanied by pain and possibly bleeding.

 Middle ear trauma